Tenchu Z: Plot

+Gameplay

-GameplayTenchu Z is the largest game in the series to date, containing 50 missions with different difficulty settings and objectives.
+Tenchu Z is the largest game in the series to date, containing 50 missions with different difficulty settings and objectives.
 Characters also have different attributes (which are strength, agility, and health) which can be altered.
 Players use gold obtained by doing well in missions both in single player and multiplayer to purchase new aesthetic styles, abilities, items to use during missions, different special attacks to use in combat, in addition to combo-editing abilities.

 Gameplay is relatively the same as the previous games in the series.
 The main difference is that, as mentioned above, players create their own character and unlock new skills, items and clothing for him as the game progresses.
 Only one fighting style is available: a Ninjato that can either be set with slower but more damaging attacks (the same as Rikimaru's in previous games) or faster and weaker attacks with different animations.
 The unlockable skills however are more varied, with most of them making their first appearance in the series while others return from previous games with some tweaks.
 Certain skills can be upgraded twice, enhancing the protagonist's abilities beyond those of the characters from previous games.

 Enemies can hear footsteps if players run too close, and may hear them from a greater distance if they run on noisy surfaces such as puddles of water.
 They can also smell the protagonist if they fall into a cesspool (only found during some missions; after the protagonist emerges from the cesspool, a brown haze surrounds him, indicating that he can be detected by smell at a certain distance) or are covered with blood from an earlier fight.
 Lighting is also a factor, as the protagonist is less likely to be spotted while standing or crouching in a dark area.

+Reception

-ReceptionTenchu Z received "mixed or average" reviews, according to review aggregator Metacritic.
+Tenchu Z received "mixed or average" reviews, according to review aggregator Metacritic.